func4plus1/lmiad/README.md

 > A model is a story of how the data could have been generated; the fitted model should therefore be able to generate synthetic data that look like the real data; failures to do so in important ways indicate faults in the model.

 > There are technical problems with methods that purport to determine the posterior probability of models, most notably that in models with continuous parameters, aspects of the model that have essentially no effect on posterior inferences within a model can have huge effects on the comparison of posterior probability among models.

+> Complex models can and should be checked and falsified.